JulianS1/BachelorProject/README.md

 # ***Read***

+# *About This Project:*

+This project provides a framework using Bayesian Additive Regression Trees (BART), Bayesian Regression Models (BRM) and Random Forests (RF) to model the response of a specific species to changes in their environment and changes in pollution levels.

 The data is never pushed to GitHub to preserve privacy.
 In order for the project to run you must add some folders.

 the structure should be